sarasaurus/Resume/Resume.md

 [Gage Academy of Art][4]  |  2011-current
 [Winslow Art Center][5]  |  2012-current
 [Seattle Artist League][10]  |  2017-current
 [Bainbridge Island Museum of Art][11] | 2018-current
+[Bellevue Arts Museum][22] | 2018
+[Amazon][21] | 2017
-*  Developing and implementing progressive arts curriculum for Teens and Adults
+*  Designed and implemented curriculum for Painting and Drawing workshops — analyzed current practices and methodologies for arts curriculum and classroom inclusion
+*  Directed and guided a team of Teaching Assistants

 <!-- #### Studio Assistant
 [Betty Merken Studios][6]  |  2011-2014
 *  Updating and formatting the website